🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Can You Mark Assets to Market?

-The FASB oversees mark-to-market accounting standards.
-These standards, along with other accounting and financial reporting rules, apply to corporate entities and nonprofit organizations in the U.S. But it’s possible to use mark to market principles when making trades.
+The U.S. Financial Accounting Standards Board (FASB) oversees mark-to-market accounting standards.
+These standards, along with other accounting and financial reporting rules, apply to corporate entities and nonprofit organizations in the U.S. But it’s possible to use mark-to-market principles when making trades.

 If you’re trading futures contracts, for instance, mark-to-market adjustments are made to your cash balance daily, based on the settlement price of the securities you hold.
 Your cash balance will increase or decrease based on the gains or losses reported for that day.